Duke sleep specialist Marjorie Kilgore, MD, helps treat sleep issues and sleep disorders.

 If you aren’t getting enough quality sleep, a sleep specialist can help improve your sleep and wellbeing.
 Sleep specialists are experts at diagnosing and treating sleep issues and sleep disorders.
-Here, Duke sleep specialist Marjorie Kilgore, MD, shares when and why you should seek care for troubled sleep.
+Here, Duke sleep specialist Marjorie Soltis, MD, shares when and why you should seek care for troubled sleep.

 What Is a Sleep Specialist?